Dictionary of Revolutionary Marxism

 MICHURIN, Ivan Vladimirovich (1855-1935)

 Russian horticulturalist whose theory of cross-breeding was based on the idea that acquired characteristics of plants and animals could be inherited.
-Unfortunately, this erroneous theory was adopted by
+Unfortunately, this largely erroneous theory was adopted by

 Trofim Lysenko and became for a long while the official doctrine of the Soviet Union during the years of Stalin and Khrushchev.
 This led to considerable damage to Soviet genetic research and Soviet agriculture.